Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 When booking your travel home after your cruise, it is important to not book too early of a flight, as you do not want to risk missing the flight home.

 Even though TPA is located close to the port, we recommend booking a flight home no earlier than 11:30am.
-While you may be able to walk off the ship by 8:00 - 9:00AM on disembarkation day, it isn’t guaranteed, and you don’t want to end up missing a morning flight.
+While you may be able to walk off the ship by 8:00 or 9:00AM on disembarkation day, it isn’t guaranteed, and you don’t want to end up missing a morning flight.

 Royal Caribbean Shuttle Service